harisont/STUnD/installation.md

 To compile and run STUnD directly on your computer, you can use either [the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/) or build and run it inside a [Docker](https://www.docker.com/) container.

+In either case, start by downloading the [source code](https://github.com/harisont/STUnD).

 ## Installation via Stack
 If you have Stack, run